nimbix/jarvice-helm/KubernetesInstall.md

-If not utilizing `upgrade-kubeadm-cluster`, this script will need to be run with the `--first` flag on the first master node before being executed on the rest of the master nodes with `--additional`.
+If not utilizing `upgrade-kubeadm-cluster`, this script will need to be run with the `--first` flag on the first master node before being executed on the remaining master nodes with `--additional`.

 Be sure that `upgrade-kubeadm` **and** `upgrade-kubelet` have been executed on all of the master nodes before executing this script on the worker nodes.